Azure/AppService/_posts/2021-03-15-How-to-use-gRPC-Web-with-Blazor-WebAssembly-on-App-Service.md

 ![grpc web network validation]({{ site.baseurl }}/media/2021/03/grpc_blazor_2.png)

 ## Deploying to App Service
 Since we are using a Blazor WebAssembly application that is hosted on ASP.NET Core the deployment process is slightly different.
-You can still deploy to App Service as you typically would, but you’ll need to Publish the **Server** project.
+You can still deploy to App Service as you typically would, but youâ€™ll need to Publish the **Server** project.
 The hosted deployment serves the Blazor app to browsers from its hosted ASP.NET Core app that runs on a web server.
 Your Server app will have reference to the Client app DLLs as the apps are deployed together with the Client app being published in the wwwroot folder.
 Learn more about hosted deployments in the [Blazor documentation](https://grpc.io/blog/state-of-grpc-web/).

 Once your application is published you can verify that gRPC-Web is working using the same process from above by inspecting the Network in the browse.
 Your Request URL will now point to your App Service URL (myappname.azurewebsites.net) and the *content-type:* will still be *application/grpc-web*.